Special Education Assistant – Early Learning

 - Teamwork – the ability to work cooperatively and effectively with staff, colleagues, and stakeholders to achieve collective results.

 - Communication – the ability to understand and be understood by individuals and groups using appropriate and effective communication tools and techniques.

 - Innovative – the ability to challenge, take risks and generate new ideas to improve operations or create new opportunities.

 - Personal Effectiveness – the ability to demonstrate skills, knowledge and an attitude that enable them to effectively carry out the job and to maintain personal health over time.

 - Integrity and Ethical Behavior – a clear understanding of ethical and business practices.

 - Service Orientation – an understanding of clients’ needs and strives to meet or exceed expectations.

 - E-mail Resume and Cover Letter to: firstname.lastname@example.org

 At e4c diversity is our strength.
 We embrace diversity and offer equal opportunities to all qualified applicants.
-We welcome your application regardless of origin, culture, ethnicity, age, ability, gender identity or faith.
+We welcome your application regardless of origin, culture, ethnicity, age, ability, gender identity, sexual orientation or faith.

 Thank you to all those apply.
 Only those short-listed will be contacted for an interview.